Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Introduction

 A direct and theoretically optimal solution is to apply low-pass filtering based on the corresponding local graphs~\cite{shuman2013emerging, ortega2018graph} to retain the majority of collaborative information.
 Yet two practical barriers arise: (\romannumeral1) sampling local graphs is intricate and poorly parallelizable, making the method prohibitively expensive~\cite{defferrard2016convolutional}, and (\romannumeral2) the approach ignores temporal dynamics, discarding sequential patterns that capture evolving user preferences.
-Fortunately, under certain mild assumptions, we prove that equivalent collaborative information can be retained by frequency-domain filtering~\cite{zhou2022filter}---specifically, by (1) transforming the signals via the Discrete Fourier Transform (DFT) and (2) attenuating high-frequency components.
-Although DFT has been previously utilized as an intermediate module in both LLM and sequential recommendation settings~\cite{du2023frequency, zhou2022filter, gao2024parameter, zhao2024spectral}, its application in our approach is motivated by a fundamentally distinct objective.
-For example, in the recommendation domain, FEARec~\cite{du2023frequency} employs hybrid time-frequency domain attention to capture both low/high-frequency patterns and periodicity, while BSARec~\cite{shin2024attentiveinductivebiassequential} using Fourier transform with frequency rescaling to preserve both low and high-frequency patterns while mitigating oversmoothing.
-In the LLM domain, methods like FourierFT~\cite{gao2024parameter} and SFFT~\cite{zhao2024spectral} leverage Fourier transforms for parameter-efficient fine-tuning by learning task-specific frequency components.
-However, these approaches use frequency analysis as a computational tool or architectural component, whereas our goal is orthogonal---we identify and counteract the systematic attenuation of collaborative signals, a phenomenon unique to LLM-based recommenders that has gone unnoticed in earlier studies.
+Fortunately, under certain mild assumptions, we prove that equivalent collaborative information can be retained by temporal frequency-domain filtering~\cite{zhou2022filter}.
+Specifically, by transforming the signals via the computationally efficient Discrete Fourier Transform (DFT) and attenuating high-frequency components, we achieve a theoretically analogous effect to graph spectral filtering while avoiding expensive eigendecomposition.
+Although frequency analysis has been applied in recommendation systems~\cite{du2023frequency, zhou2022filter, shin2024attentiveinductivebiassequential} and LLM fine-tuning~\cite{gao2024parameter, zhao2024spectral}, our work differs fundamentally in both motivation and methodology.
+Prior work uses Fourier transforms as architectural components for model design, whereas we employ Graph Signal Processing as a diagnostic tool to systematically investigate how collaborative signals evolve within pre-trained LLM architectures.
+This spectral analysis reveals the previously unidentified phenomenon of Intra-Layer Spectral Attenuation.
+Our use of temporal frequency modulation then serves as a corrective mechanism grounded in this diagnostic finding, with Theorem~\ref{thm:temporal_to_graph} establishing the theoretical connection between efficient temporal filtering and graph spectral properties.
 In addition, empirical results indicate that Butterworth filtering serves as a more suitable low-pass filter for adaptive frequency-domain filtering compared to a direct truncation.
 Naturally, when the input item embeddings are derived solely from text, they tend to lack sufficient collaborative information in the first.
 To address this, FreLLM4Rec suggests item embeddings that incorporate both semantic features (from textual content) and collaborative features (from a pretrained model), followed by the application of a Global Graph Low-Pass Filter to preliminarily purify the embedded collaborative signals.